survivejs/react-book/manuscript/11_linting_in_webpack.md

 }
 ```

 That `--quiet` flag is there to keep the tool silent unless there are errors.
 If you hit `npm run lint-css` now, you might see some errors or not depending on whether the process passes.
 If you want to trigger a failure, try overqualifying a selector.
-I.e. do something like `body.lane` and you should get a warning.
+I.e., do something like `body.lane` and you should get a warning.

 Thanks to the Webpack configuration we did, you should get output during `npm start` process as well.
 In addition, you should consider setting up csslint with your editor.
 That way you get more integrated development experience.